Shiccovo/Shiccovo.github.io/_pages/about.md

 Recent Updates
 ======
-Sept 2024 - Applying for graduate!
-Where is my next
+Sept 2024 - Applying for graduation!
+Looking for the next destination

 April 2024 - Excited to join Professor Qianwen Wang's lab and work together!

+Sept 2024 - Finish my GRE exam, Got a 334/340 score!

 May 2023 - <a href="https://cse.umn.edu/cs/news/cse-undergraduate-team-advances-icpc-national-competition" target="_blank">May 2025 - It’s an honor to represent UMN in the ICPC North America Championship!</a>